huggingface/blog/trl-peft.md

 ## Summary

-Let us go through the entire pipeline step by step, and explain with figures how we managed to fine-tune 20B parameter LLM with RL using the tools mentioned above!
+Now that the prerequisites are out of the way, let us go through the entire pipeline step by step, and explain with figures how you can fine-tune a 20B parameter LLM with RL using the tools mentioned above on a single 24GB GPU!

 ### Step 1: Load your active model in 8-bit precision